Deepwater production costs are falling at a dramatic pace

 Where have the cuts taken place?

-Which are the major areas where deepwater costs are coming down?
+Which are the major areas where deepwater costs are coming

 Find out which components are contributing most to the cost decrease.